BATTENHALL OF NEWS

 When done properly, pumptracks are a real community asset.
 They are enjoyed by grandparents coaching toddlers round the track on scooters or balance bikes on weekday mornings; school pupils on scooters, skateboards and bikes on their way home; friends, family and neighbours of all ages and backgrounds, sharing the space in a way that champions the original social purpose of public parks.”
 Gary Vallance

-* Labour candidate Ian Benfield at Battenhall Park with the site of the proposed pumpbike track in the background
+* Labour campaigner Ian Benfield at Battenhall Park with the site of the proposed pumpbike track in the background

 Living exhibition bid for Worcester's only Olympic hero from Battenhall